-Remember rhythm and rhyme: 1 Memorability of narratives for science communication 2 3 Aquiles Negrete 4 Centro de Investigaciones Interdisciplinarias en Ciencias y Humanidades 5 CEIICH-UNAM 6 aqny@unam.mx 7 8 9 'Every man's memory is his private literature' 10 Aldous Huxley 11 12 Abstract 13 Once upon a time narratives where considered to be a non-reliable way of representing and 14 communicating science.
-Nowadays, narratives are widely accepted as an accurate way of 15 conveying science, they represent an effective emotional trigger, a lasting memory structure 16 and a powerful aid for learning.
-To study how memorable different ways of presenting 17 information are is a fundamental task for science communication in order to evaluate 18 materials that not only need to be understood by the general public, but also need to be 19 retained in the long-term as a part of the communication process.
-In this paper I will give a 20 brief introduction to cognitive psychology and the study of memory in relation to narratives.
-21 22 Evidence from the field of memory studies suggests that narratives represent a good recall 23 device.
-They can generate emotion and this in turn is a way of focusing attention, promoting 24 rehearsal in memory and inducing long-term potentiation.
-Similarly, a story produces 25 semantic links that might assist in storing and retrieving information from memory.
-Studies 26 suggests that memory span and paired associate recall have implications in storing and 27 recalling narratives.
-Evidence also suggests that the use of stories as modelling tools can 28 organise information, provide schemas and allow extrapolation or prediction.
-Finally 29 literature on memory suggests that narratives have a value as mnemonic devices.
+Abstract.
+Once upon a time, narratives were considered to be a non-reliable way of representing and communicating science.
+Nowadays, narratives are widely accepted as an accurate way of conveying science; they represent an effective emotional trigger, a lasting memory structure and a powerful aid for learning.
+To study how memorable different ways of presenting information can be is a fundamental task for science communication in order to evaluate materials that not only need to be understood by the general public but also need to be retained in the long term as a part of the communication process.
+In this paper, I will give a brief introduction to cognitive psychology and the study of memory in relation to narratives.

+Evidence from the field of memory studies suggests that narratives represent a good recall device.
+They can generate emotion, and this in turn is a way of focusing attention, promoting rehearsal in memory and inducing long-term potentiation.
+Similarly, a story produces semantic links that might assist in storing and retrieving information from memory.
+Studies suggest that memory span and paired-associate recall have implications in storing and recalling narratives.
+Evidence also suggests that the use of stories as modelling tools can organise information, provide schemas and allow extrapolation or prediction.
+Finally, literature in memory suggests that narratives have value as mnemonic devices.